wosc/schlund-ddns/README.rst

     $ schlund-ddns --username USER --password PASS home.example.com 1.2.3.4

+If you have both an A and AAAA record for the subdomain, you have to update them separately, i.e. call the script twice, once with an IPv4 and a second time with IPv6 address.

 (See ``schlund-ddns --help`` for more configuration parameters, e.g. the ``context`` that you were told to use when applying for the XML-Gateway.)